Aaronontheweb/node-bootcamp/sessions/hour2/working-with-filesystem/readme.md

 This code won't work very well if you are requesting non-plaintext files such as images.
-In a production file serving environment you would want to set the mime type through a module like [node-mime](https://github.com/bentomas/node-mime).
+In a production file serving environment you would want to set the Content-Type through a module like [node-mime](https://github.com/bentomas/node-mime).

 ### Caching Files